danburzo/trimd/README.md

 const HTML_DEFAULTS = {};
 ```

+### `trimd remarkdown`

+Convert Markdown to Markdown.
+The command accepts the same options as `trimd markdown`.

+The `trimd remarkdown` command is useful for converting Markdown that may contain raw HTML into the Markdown style specified with the `--md.<option>=<value>` options.

 ## See also

 -   [Clipboard Inspector](https://github.com/evercoder/clipboard-inspector), a tool to help you explore the kinds of data available when you paste something on a web page, or drop something onto it.